 Disk performance is important

-For best performance, story MongoDB data on a fast, local SSD.
+For best performance, store MongoDB data on a fast, local SSD.
 You cannot store MongoDB data on a network drive.

 All indexed files are pushed to MongoDB

 When an Index Manager is configured to push data to a FotoWeb server's MongoDB instance, all the indexed content from that Index Manager server is pushed to MongoDB, even if only some of the indexes are used as archives in FotoWeb.
 For example, there may be a case where FotoWeb hosts only a few archives from the Index Manager server while other indexes are used by FotoStation.
 In this case, data from all indexes is pushed to the MongoDB server.

 MongoDB cleanup routine